 Although the Fire Phone was a failure that meant big losses, Amazon remains a large business thriving at the top of e-commerce and web services, broadly speaking.
 But also yes, the Fire Phone may have taught a valuable lesson about what kind of brand Amazon was and was not back in 2014.

 Let's start talking about when and why the Fire Phone was created.
 It's probably a good starting point to talk about the Kindle electronic reader, that first piece of hardware that Amazon built for end-users.

 As you may know by now, Amazon's e-commerce business was initially built on books, CDs, and DVDs, and it was still on that foundation of books that the Kindle reader was released back in 2007.
 With it, Jeff Bezos stepped ahead and created the first electronic reader, anticipating the digital future of books and reading.

-Unique as it was, however, the Kindle was a relatively simple device, especially compared to a smartphone.
-Bezos wanted to make the Fire Phone a bigger hit, one that would make Amazon a cool lifestyle brand.
+However, the Kindle was a relatively simple device, especially compared to a smartphone.
+Bezos wanted to make the Fire Phone a bigger hit, one that would help Amazon be a cool lifestyle brand.